What are xanthine bladder stones?

 What are the signs of xanthine urinary tract stones?

-Some cats with xanthine urinary stones are completely asymptomatic.
+Some cats with xanthine urinary stones do not show any symptoms.

-When clinical signs do occur, however, they are similar to the signs associated with a urinary tract infection.
+When clinical signs do occur, they are similar to the signs associated with urinary tract infections.
 Common signs include frequent urination, straining to urinate, visible blood in the urine, and urinary incontinence (dribbling urine).
-In some cases, xanthine stones may block the urethra and lead to signs of urinary obstruction.
+In some cases, xanthine stones may block the urethra and lead to signs of urinary obstruction, which is a life-threatening condition.
+Straining without passing any urine, abdominal pain, distended abdomen, lethargy, and vomiting are among the signs of a urinary tract obstruction.

-Some cats may pass visible xanthine stones within the urine.
+Some cats may pass visible xanthine stones in the urine.
 These stones are mustard-yellow in color and often look like amorphous (shapeless) debris.
 The urine itself may also have a characteristic mustard-yellow color, due to large amounts of xanthine crystals dissolved within the urine.
+How does my veterinarian diagnose xanthine urinary tract stones?

-Your veterinarian may also perform radiographs (X-rays) to look for stones within the bladder.
-Unfortunately, while many types urinary stones show up clearly on radiographs, xanthine stones are composed of a material that is not visible on radiographs.
-Ultrasound may be required in order to visualize xanthine stones within the bladder.
+Your veterinarian may also perform X-rays to look for stones within the bladder.
+Unfortunately, while many types of urinary stones show up clearly on an X-ray, xanthine stones are composed of a material that is not visible.
+Ultrasound may be required to visualize xanthine stones within the bladder.

 What is the treatment for xanthine urinary tract stones?

-Xanthine urinary tract stones cannot be dissolved with diet or medications.
+Xanthine urinary tract stones cannot be dissolved with diet or medication.
 They must be removed physically.
 In most cases, this requires surgical removal of stones from within the bladder.
-In some cases, stones can be removed via cystoscopy (an endoscope inserted in the urethra) or broken down via laser lithotripsy, depending on the location of the stones.
+In some cases (typically only with female cats), stones can be removed via cystoscopy (an endoscope inserted in the urethra) or broken down via laser lithotripsy, or flushed out with voiding urohydropropulsion.

 Long-term management of pets with a history of xanthine urinary stones involves the use of a prescription diet.
-This diet is restricted in the proteins that act as xanthine precursors, in order to decrease xanthine formation.
-It is also formulated to help your pet produce dilute, alkaline (non-acidic) urine, which leads to a decreased likelihood of stone formation.
+These diets are restricted in the purines that act as xanthine precursors, to decrease xanthine formation.
+These are typically low protein diets.
+They are also formulated to help your pet produce dilute, alkaline (non-acidic) urine, which leads to a decreased likelihood of stone formation.
 Your veterinarian will recommend an appropriate diet for your pet.
 It is important to feed this diet exclusively, for the rest of your pet’s life.
 Without a prescription diet, most pets experience a recurrence of xanthine urinary stones within one year.
+Medications to increase the alkalinity of the urine may also be needed if diet alone is not sufficient.

-It is also beneficial to increase your cat's water intake.
-Canned foods can help in the formation of dilute urine, but encouraging your cat to drink can play an even more significant role.
+It is also very important to increase your cat’s water intake, so they form a diluted urine.
+This will help flush the urinary tract.
+Feeding canned food and adding water directly to the kibble can be helpful, but encouraging your pet to drink can play an even more significant role.
 Consider the following ideas to help make your pet’s water more appealing:

 Finally, any pet with a history of xanthine stones will require regular monitoring to prevent and detect recurrence.
 Your veterinarian will recommend an appropriate urinalysis monitoring schedule.
-Checking your cat’s urine regularly will ensure that its urine is remaining dilute and alkaline, while also allowing the early detection of a recurrence of xanthine crystals.
-Your veterinarian may also recommend regular bladder ultrasounds, as another way to allow the early detection of xanthine stones within the bladder.
+Checking your cat’s urine regularly will ensure that its urine remains dilute and alkaline, while also allowing the early detection of a recurrence of xanthine crystals.
+Your veterinarian may also recommend regular bladder ultrasounds as another way to allow the early detection of xanthine stones within the bladder.